 About Māori research

-Victoria's researchers are working on local, national and international Māori research projects, many of which are collaborations with iwi, Māori asset holders and other Māori stakeholder groups.
+Victoria University of Wellington's researchers are working on local, national and international Māori research projects, many of which are collaborations with iwi, Māori asset holders and other Māori stakeholder groups.

-For example, researchers in Te Kawa a Māui, Victoria’s School of Māori Studies, research topics relating to the Māori language and customs, the Treaty of Waitangi, Māori science, Māori politics, Māori resource management, traditional and contemporary Māori societies and identities, Māori mental health, whānau and hapū development, Māori organisations, Māori acculturation, Indigenous academics and their experiences, and kaupapa Māori theory.
+For example, researchers in Te Kawa a Māui, the School of Māori Studies, research topics relating to the Māori language and customs, the Treaty of Waitangi, Māori science, Māori politics, Māori resource management, traditional and contemporary Māori societies and identities, Māori mental health, whānau and hapū development, Māori organisations, Māori acculturation, Indigenous academics and their experiences, and kaupapa Māori theory.

 Staff at Te Kura Māori research topics that include Māori-medium education (particularly the use of technology), improving the educational aspiration, wellbeing and achievement of Māori children, place-based education, education for sustainability, comparative education, development education, sociology of education, cultural and Indigenous studies in education, higher education and youth studies.